-- Bank of America next to FedEx Kinko's - \ Bank of America
+Bank of America next to FedEx Kinko's Bank of America on the second floor of the East Newton Pavilion Bank of America and Santander in the SoM basement (by Chequers)

+Transportation

-- For any transportation questions: www.bumc.bu.edu/transcomm/ - \ BU Shuttle.
+BU Shuttle.
 The BUS is a free shuttle that runs back and forth between BU's Charles River Campus and the Medical Campus.
 Starting at Agganis Arena, it makes multiple stops along Commonwealth Avenue and down Massachusetts Ave to 710 Albany Street.
 Check out the schedule on the shuttle website.
 The BUS does not run on weekends or holidays.
-You can track the shuttle's whereabouts through the mobile app "TransLoc" or via the BU Mobile App (for iPhone users). - \ Evening Shuttle: The Evening Shuttle (617-638-7473) is a white van that makes stops at the local subway stations, school parking lots and other locations within the South End free of charge.
+You can track the shuttle's whereabouts through the mobile app "TransLoc" or via the BU Mobile App (for Phone users).

+Evening Shuttle: The Evening Shuttle (617-638-7473) is a white van that makes stops at the local subway stations, school parking lots and other locations within the South End free of charge.
 You can find it parked outside 710 Albany Street.
-The evening shuttle leaves at 5:15 PM and then on the hour starting at 6 PM (within a one mile radius or closest T stop). - Public Transportation.
+The evening shuttle leaves at 5:15 PM and then on the hour starting at 6 PM (within a one mile radius or closest T stop).

+Public Transportation.
 The MBTA is a great option to travel around town and to surrounding areas.
 Services include the subway, buses, commuter rail and commuter boats.
 Full time students can purchase discounted semester passes by filling out an order form and picking up the pass from the Parking and Transportation Office in the 710 Albany Street Garage.
 Accessing the MBTA without a pass is also possible, either pick up a CharlieTicket or CharlieCard (See the MBTA website for details).
 If you live in the South End, it is advisable to use a CharlieCard instead of unnecessarily purchasing a monthly pass.
 To get around using the MBTA, click the public transportation option when using the directions mode of Google Maps.
 The buses and most of the subway lines are now also equipped with GPS and are trackable (The MBTA has a page dedicated to downloadable tracking apps).

-- Bicycles.
+Bicycles.
 For people who aren't too experienced with bikes, Boston's streets and drivers can be a little intimidating.
 Nevertheless, the city has gradually become extremely bike friendly.
-In the downtown area there are bike paths along most major roads, and the city's new Hubway program lets you rent out bikes from numerous stations for a reasonable price.
-A new Hubway is now located on E. Concord Street by the BUSM!
+In the downtown area there are bike paths along most major roads, and the city's new Blue Bikes program lets you rent out bikes from numerous stations for a reasonable price (\$2.50 per ride, \$20.00 monthly fee, or \$99.00 annual fee).
+You can also speak with the transportation office for student Blue Bike discounts.
 Bike racks can be found in front of most of the medical buildings.
 Talk to the Parking and Transportation office (617-638-7473) for information on bike routes, safety, and reserving a space in the bike cage located in front of the Newton Pavillion (\$20 per year).
 Otherwise lock your bike and seat carefully.
-Always wear a helmet! - \ Cars.
+Always wear a helmet!

+Cars.
 You do not need a car to get around the city!
 Many people who initially bring their cars with them wish they hadn't since having a car can be a hassle.
-If you choose to keep a car in the city, you will be required to obtain a resident parking permitor your area.
-A helpful alternative is ZipCar, which allows you to rent a car from one of hundreds of locations within the city for an hourly fee (usually \$8-\$12 perhour, gas and insurance included).
-BU students can sign up for a discounted yearly membership. - \ Taxis.
-There are several large cab companies in the city.
-MetroCab (617-782-5500) is one of the more reliable companies.
+If you choose to keep a car in the city, you will be required to obtain a resident parking permit for your area.
+A helpful alternative is ZipCar, which allows you to rent a car from one of hundreds of locations within the city for an hourly fee (usually \$8-\$12 per hour, gas and insurance included).
+BU students can sign up for a discounted yearly membership.